How I Build Apps With Codex (Without Opening Xcode)

 Read more from AI Code Brief - Paul Solt

-Codex + Xcode Agent Skills
+Codex + Xcode enable app development